Walpole Park: Parkland

 Along the north perimeter wall is a large stone bench.
 This also has a statutory protection of Grade II listed.
 Next to the bench is a memorial plaque dedicated to Charles Jones, an architect who lived in Ealing, designed Ealing Town Hall, and served as the town's mayor.

 Visit

 Getting there

-Ealing Broadway is the nearest National Rail and London Underground station to Walpole Park's main entrance, being an 8-minute walk from the site.
-It is connected by the District and Central line, and 9-minute journey from Paddington station.
+Ealing Broadway is the nearest National Rail, Crossrail and London Underground station to Walpole Park's main entrance, being an 8-minute walk from the site.
+It is connected by the Elizabeth, District and Central lines, and 9-minute journey from Paddington station.

 South Ealing tube station is the closest on the Piccadilly line, with a 15-minute walk to Walpole's main entry or a 5-minute bus journey (via 65).

 There are several London buses which stop within a short walk to Walpole: 65, 207, 427, 607, E1, E11, 112, E2, E7, E8, E9, E10, 483, 226, 297.

 In particular, the 65 from Ealing Broadway Station to Ealing Broadway Shopping Centre provides a 2-minute walk to the park's entrance.
 Likewise, the E2, E7 and E8 from Ealing Broadway Station to Ealing Town Hall all offer a 5-minute walk.